-A Brief History Of Partition Actions
+A Brief History Of Partition Actions in DC

 Dividing Property in the District of Columbia

 The modern American family has changed, and with that, so has how we purchase and hold title to real estate.
 Now, almost 60% of real estate is owned by more than one unmarried persons.
 From straight to same-sex couples, to siblings inheriting real estate from a deceased parent—the complexity of how we hold title to real estate in our society has grown in recent times.
 When a dispute arises in these unmarried arrangements — whether it be a parting of ways, disagreement over management or operation of the property, or otherwise — a divorce action cannot be filed to compel the sale or division of assets.
 Instead, we must look for a different remedy.
-One such remedy which has become increasingly useful in these changing times is a “Partition Suit”.
+One such remedy which has become increasingly useful in these changing times is a partition actions or “Partition Suit”.

 The “Partition Suit” traces its origin to old English common law.
 Centuries ago, in the English feudal system, the majority of landowners held their real estate in farmland, with very few permanent building structures.
 When co-owners of a farm could not come to a mutually agreeable solution for dividing the property, they could petition the King’s Court for relief.
 The Chancellor (a type of English Judge) then would simply order that the farmland be divided according to each owner’s particular interest in the property, a process which came to be known as “partitioning” the property.
 Thus, if two individuals held equal ownership interests in the property, the court would partition the property in half, with one half going to each individual.
 Likewise, if three individuals co-own a piece of property in equal interests, each would receive one-third of the property in a partition.
 Although the power to partition is very effective when dealing with the land itself, the same cannot be said in modern times because most real property is covered with houses, apartments, and other permanent building structures, which cannot be as easily divided in equal portions.
 This difference in the times has led to an added element in modern-day property disputes—the partition by sale.
 Now, the party seeking partition will petition the court to force a sale of the property and then divide the proceeds of that sale according to each owner’s interest in the property.